-This NRA Ad Is So Inflammatory It’s Almost Impressive (But Still Terrifying)
+This NRA Ad Is Terrifying, Dangerous, And Irresponsible

 “… to smash windows, burn cars, shut down interstates and airports, bully and terrorize the law-abiding.
 Until the only option left is for the police to do their jobs and stop the madness.
 And when that happens they’ll use it as an excuse for their outrage.”

-This line seems to be a direct attack on the Black Lives Matter movement, whose whole existence is founded solely on the extremely reasonable principle that police shouldn’t be allowed to kill black people without reason and get away with it, and linking BLM to Antifa violence.
+This line seems to be a direct attack on the Black Lives Matter movement, which was founded on the extremely reasonable principle that police shouldn’t be allowed to kill black people without reason and get away with it.
+It also appears to link BLM to Antifa violence, something that far right trolls are working overtime to greatly exaggerate as a threat.

 “The only way we stop this, the only way we save our country of freedom is to fight this violence of lies with the clenched fist of truth.”

-Okay, except this is the National Rifle Association: why would they ever use their fists, when all they need is a trigger finger?
+Okay, except this is the National Rifle Association: why would they ever use their fists when all they need is a trigger finger?

 Join the National Rifle Association